hotstuff194k/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to track your progress.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and deadlines.
 These tools will provide you with a clear overview of what needs to get done, when it needsto be done by,and how much time you have allocated to eachtask.
 By staying organized and using these tools effectively, you can ensure that your projects are completed on time and to the highest standard.

+# 2024-03-12
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By doing this, you can ensure that you are making progress towards your goal and not getting sidetracked by less important details.

+Another piece of wisdom for programmers is never to be afraid to ask for help.
+If you come across a problem or don't understand a concept, reach out to your colleagues, friends, or online communities.
+There is always someone willing to help, and by asking for assistance, it will help you to learn and grow as a programmer.
+Remember, everyone was once a beginner, so don’t be shy to reach for the help that is available to you.